PHSI-supplements/labs/integrated-labs/CalculatorLab/doc/AA-checkoff.md

 13. [ ] Press 7.
     The display shows `23456 overflow`.
 14. [ ] Press the right pushbutton.
-    The left LED illuminates for ½ second.
+    The right LED illuminates for ½ second.
     The display shows `0`.
     - **+1** The right pushbutton sets the number to 0 and clears the overflow flag
-    - **+¼** The left LED illuminates in response to a press of the right button
+    - **+¼** The right LED illuminates in response to a press of the right button
 15. [ ] Press 3, 2, 7, 6, 8.
     The display shows `3276 overflow`.
 16. [ ] Press the right pushbutton to clear the number, then press 3, left pushbutton, 2, 7, 6, 9.